-- On-site interviews will be scheduled and conducted with the selection committee.
-Only those with a current cumulative minimum GPA of 2.5 (or those who have a mathematical ability to achieve a cumulative GPA of 2.75 at the end of the spring semester) will be invited for interviews. - Selection will be based on the following criteria: - Academic Performance (GPA of Prerequisite Courses) 25% - Academic Performance (Cumulative GPA)20% - o Applicant Reference Forms - Certified/Licensed Athletic Trainer 10% - Professor/Instructor 10% - Other Not Family 10% - Professional Behavior Evaluation by Clinical Staff 15% - Application Essay 10% - After the on-site interview, applicant scores are placed into the above formula and a percentile is computed.
-It is this final percentile in which individuals are ranked and selected from.
-If an individuals' final score is below the 50th percentile s/he may not be offered a position within the Missouri Valley College ATP regardless of space availability. - Individuals will be notified no later than April 1st of their admission status (accepted, wait listed, or declined). - Those individuals who are accepted must officially accept or decline their position. - If an accepted individual declines their position, an individual on the wait list (who meets the criteria) may be offered the available position. - o If an accepted individual fails to meet the entry-requirements after the conclusion of the spring semester, an individual on the "wait list" (who meets the criteria) may be offered the available position OR the accepted individual maybe given the opportunity during the summer semester to meet the entry-requirements (as determined by the Program Director). - If an individual is declined admission into the Missouri Valley ATP s/he will not be offered a position regardless of availability. - You have the right to appeal a selection committee decision (see Selection Appeals Process). - You will not be allowed to begin the Missouri Valley College ATP if you are on academic or clinical

-- probation (see Retention & Academic-Clinical Probation Policy). - If accepted, you must complete and provide the documentation described on and in accordance with the Annual Forms and Documentation Policy.
+- Percentile scores are created based on the above criteria.
+It is this final percentile in which candidates are selected from.
+If an applicants' final score is below the 50th percentile s/he may not be offered a position within the Missouri Valley College ATP regardless of availability. - Applicants will be notified no later than April 1st of his/her admission status (accepted, wait listed, or declined). - Accepted applicants must officially accept or decline his/her position. - If an accepted applicant declines his/her position, an applicant on the wait list (who meets the criteria) may be offered the available position. - o If an accepted applicant fails to meet the entry-requirements after the conclusion of the spring semester, an applicant on the "wait list" (who meets the criteria) may be offered the available position OR the accepted candidate maybe given the opportunity during the summer semester to meet the entry-requirements. - Applicants who do not possess all three interview criteria will not be placed higher than the "wait list." - If an applicant is declined admission into the Missouri Valley ATP s/he will not be offered a position regardless of availability. - Applicants have until the conclusion of the MVC summer semester to satisfy any selection criteria deficiencies. - Applicants will not be allowed to begin the Missouri Valley College ATP if s/he is on academic or clinical probation (see Retention and Academic/Clinical Probation Policy). - If accepted, the applicant is responsible for completing all tasks describe in the Annual Forms and Documentation Policy.